sage-t/Bookmatch-Blog-Archive/_posts/2018-07-09-getting-started.md

 Drag and drop the file that you want analyzed into the field.
 This may take a while as we verify that the file is formatted in a way that we will be able to analyze.
 After that, the _Next_ button will light up.
 Click it, accept our terms of service, and Bookmatch will automatically start to analyze your novel or manuscript.
-This proccess typically takes about two minutes.
+This process typically takes about two minutes.
 Once finished, you can add it to a bookshelf and view your results!

 I hope this post was helpful.
 We'll update it as things change and add more posts about how to best use the analyzer results.
-In the mean time, let us know what you think!
+In the meantime, let us know what you think!

 [bm_homepage]: https://bookmatch.com